i502Club/OS_Square/readme.md

 # OS_Square
-DNN OpenStore payment provider plugin
+A DNN OpenStore payment provider plugin

 ## Getting Started
 This is a payment provider plugin for [OpenStore](https://www.openstore-ecommerce.com/en-gb/OpenStore)![OpenStore Ecommerce](assets/images/os_logo.png).
 It will enable any